MtJavaScript/GoodBadJSCodeStyle/README.md

 P.S.:
 ----------------------------
-At least about 50% of node.js modules are written and bad code style.
-Many JQuery plugins are in bad style.
+Many node.js modules and JQuery plugins are written in bad code style.